kubos/kubos/docs/dev-docs/kubos-standards.rst

 Product Names
 #############

-The general naming scheme is "Kub[OS\|os] {component}".
+The general naming scheme for products is "Kubos {component}".
 Note that there is a space separating the two words.

-If the component is an operating system, then use the capitalized "OS".
-If not, then use "os".

-At the moment this means specifically:

-- KubOS RT
-- KubOS Linux

 The component should be capitalized like a normal proper noun.
 First letter capitalized if the component is a word, all letters capitalized if the component is an initialism.
 For example:

+- Kubos Linux
 - Kubos SDK
 - Kubos CLI

-- Kubos Portal
-- Kubos Core
+KubOS (note the capitalization) refers to the entire system, not a specific component.

+Component Names
+###############

+Components within Kubos breakdown as follows:

+- API - a statically linked library
+- Service - A persistent process that is used to interact with the system.
+These typically call APIs.
+- Application - Makes decisions and uses the services.

+Components added to the system should be referred to/labeled accordingly.
+See the :doc:`Architecture Overview <../architecture-overview>` document for more information on each component's roll.

 File Naming
 ###########